passport/www.passportjs.org/books/concepts/webauthn/README.md

 (setting aside the inherent security concerns), authenticating a public key credential involves many more moving pieces.
-Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint recognition or a portable security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).
+Furthermore, a user is being authenticated with a possession factor (something they have, like their laptop with fingerprint reader or portable security key such as a [YubiKey](https://www.yubico.com/)), as opposed to a knowledge factor (something they know, like their password).

 This shift in how a user authenticates, while improving security, also